arthurcavila/acavila/README.md

 ## varupbound.sas
 Computes the upper bound of a confidence interval of the estimated variance.
 Designed for one way ANOVA problems.

+## Sample SAS code with PROC SQL and Macro code
+Recursive elimination of variables from a regression model with high Variance Inflation Factors to eliminate multi-collinearity

 It is a work in progress..